thaliaarchi/omniwsa/docs/dialects/censoredusername.md

 ## Disassembler

-The disassembler prints instructions with 4-space indentation, except for labels.
-Opcodes that take an argument are right-padded with spaces to match the width of the longest mnemonic (`slide`), so that all arguments start at column
+The disassembler prints instructions with 4-space indentation.
+Opcodes that take an argument are right-padded with spaces to match the width of the longest mnemonic (`slide`), so that all arguments start at column 11.
+Labels are printed as ASCII if the representation consists of 8-bit bytes in `[a-zA-Z_]`; otherwise as `_` followed by binary digits.
+Labels use colon syntax and are not indented.
-11. Labels are printed with colon syntax, using the identifier from assembly, if available, otherwise `_` followed by the integer value.
-Each line is terminated with LF.
+Every line is terminated with LF.

+### Bugs

+- Labels are not disassembled as ASCII if they contain `[0-9]`.